peteroupc/MailLib/api/com.upokecenter.mail.DataUris.md

 **Returns:**

-* A Data URI that encodes the given data and media type.
+* A Data URI that encodes the specified data and media type.

 **Throws:**